ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

                                                         Storage tier and pool for a custom image (an imported image or an image that is created from a PVMInstance capture) defaults to the storage tier and pool the image was created in.
       --storage-pool-affinity                           Indicates if all volumes attached to the server must reside in the same storage pool.
-                                                        If set to false, then volumes from any storage tier and pool can be attached to the PVM instance;
+                                                        If set to false, then volumes from any storage tier and pool can be attached to the PVM instance.
-                                                        This impacts PVM instance snapshot, capture, and clone.
-For capture and clone, only data volumes that are of the same storage tier and in the same storage pool of the PVM instance's boot volume can be included.
+                                                        This setting affects PVM instance snapshot, capture, and clone operations.
+For capture and clone operations, only data volumes that are of the same storage tier and in the same storage pool of the boot volume of the PVM instance can be included.
-                                                        For snapshot all data volumes to be included in the snapshot must reside in the same storage tier and pool.
+                                                        For snapshot operations, all data volumes to be included in the snapshot must reside in the same storage tier and storage pool.
                                                         Once set to false, cannot be set back to true unless all volumes attached reside in the same storage tier and pool.
   -t, --storage-tier string                             Storage tier for server deployment when deploying a stock or custom image
                                                         (use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region).